aya/myos/README.md

 ## Status

-This is NOT (yet) production ready.
-No documentation, no tests, use it at your own risks.
+Use it at your own risks.